Australian Renewable Fuels Week 2025 Program

 Jason Cheng, CEO, Kerogen Capital, SAF – An international investor’s perspective

-Alex Grant, Director, Australian Renewable Energy Agency
+Alex Grant, Director, Australian Renewable Energy Agency, Accelerating pre-commercial activity

 Prue Newall, Director of Environmental Sustainability, IFM Investors, Ready for takeoff: Australian renewable fuels investment